-{\bf A model for the stress-structure organization}\\ To understand the cooperative alignment of cells with the local principal stress, we model a cell by its equivalent ellipse, whose major axis is tilted by an angle $\Delta\theta=\theta^\sigma-\theta^c$ relative to the local principal stresses (Fig. \ref{CellEllipseStressModel}).
-In the cell's frame of reference, the stress is
+{\bf A model for the stress-structure organization}: To understand the cooperative alignment of a cell with the local principal stress, consider its equivalent ellipse, whose major axis is at an angle $\Delta\theta=\theta^\sigma-\theta^c$ to the local principal static stress (Fig. \ref{CellEllipseStressModel}).
+In the reference frame aligned with the cell ellipse's major axis, the stress is